primer/blueprints/README.md

 ### But that's not all!
 You can also clone this repository and spin up a docs site of your own!
 In the future, we'd like to make this process much simpler, but for now there are a few things you'll need to do after you clone:

-1. Rename the `docs-components` folder in `/pages` to whatever you'd like your root url to be.
+1. Rename the `blueprints` folder in `/pages` to whatever you'd like your root url to be.

-2. Find and replace `docs-components` with whichever name you chose in step 1.
+2. Find and replace `blueprints` with whichever name you chose in step 1.

 3. Delete the `src` folder!